 Probably the most lucrative area for individuals.
 Charitable trusts, universities, councils, local companies and organisations all have funding opportunities for Opwall volunteers.
 The nature of our expeditions means that we fulfil a lot of different funding criteria; you can fit your expedition in to applications for travel, education and career development grants to name just a few.
 We are always happy to offer advice on your applications, so run them past your local Opwall fundraising team before sending them off!
 We even have lists of grants on our resource library to get you started.

 Likely the first thing you thought of when you read the word ‘fundraising’.
 This area can encompass an array of different ideas including sponsored events, bag packing, car washes, cake sales, car boot sales, gig nights, themed parties… the options are endless!
 We will give you an A-Z of activities to give you some inspiration and case studies of the most successful events we have seen from our students.
 We can also offer advice on how to plan these events, advertise them and maximise profits by seeking out free or discounted venues, entertainment and refreshments.

 The most obvious way to raise money for your trip as you are guaranteed funds for the hours that you put in.
 We understand it can be difficult to balance a job alongside your studies, but if you do have some extra time on your hands this is a productive way to use it!
 Think about picking up a weekend job during term time, or a temporary position over the holidays.
 As well as actively earning money, you may also be able to utilise your work-place and colleagues to help you fundraise!
 If nothing else, this will definitely take the pressure off looming payments.

 To encourage students to follow in the footsteps of this great explorer and naturalist, Operation Wallacea offers the Alfred Russel Wallace Grant.
-There are two forms of this grant, both aimed at students looking to join our biodiversity teams working around the world in the Summer of 2020.
+There are two forms of this grant, both aimed at students looking to join our biodiversity teams working around the world during our summer expeditions.